 If the program is Then ALTCS The payments are counted as unearned income.
-SSI-MAO MSP NOTE If the insurance payment is reduced because the person has other disability benefits like Social Security Disability or Worker's Compensation, count only the reduced amount.
-See Example of reduced disability insurance amount Adult Caretaker Relative All or part of the payments may be counted depending on who paid the premium for the Pregnant Woman policy: Child If the employee paid any part of the premium with after-tax income, the same KidsCare percentage of the disability insurance payment is excluded.
-For example, if the person paid half of the premium with aftertax income, then half of the payment is excluded.
+SSI-MAO NOTE If the insurance payment is reduced because the person has other disability MSP benefits like Social Security Disability or Worker's Compensation, count only the reduced amount.
+See Example of reduced disability insurance amount Adult All or part of the payments may be counted Caretaker Relative depending on who paid the premium for the policy: Pregnant Woman If the employee paid any part of the premium with after-tax income, the same Child percentage of the disability insurance payment is excluded.
+For example, if the KidsCare payment is excluded.
+For example, if the person paid half of the premium with after-tax income, then half of the payment is excluded.
 If any part of the premium was paid with pre-tax income OR was paid by the employer, the same percentage of the disability insurance payment is counted.
 See Taxable Disability Insurance Example